New Zealand government expects to focus on the taxation of MNEs post-election

 To "continue closing tax loopholes to make sure multinational corporations pay their fair share".

-multinational enterprises expected to be a priority
+Taxation of multinational enterprises expected to be a priority

 In a speech to the OECD's New Approaches to Economic Challenges conference a week before New Zealand's general election, the new Minister of Revenue (in his then capacity as Minister for Trade and Export Growth) commented that "digital multinationals can still avoid paying a fair amount of tax" and that "[t]his is mostly due to flaws in the current international income tax framework".
 He went on to state that the "government will seriously consider a [unilateral digital services tax] if the OECD is unable to reach a solution."